kgrid/kgrid-cli/README.md

 USAGE
   $ kgrid package [KO] [DESTINATION]

+OPTIONS
+  -h, --help                           show CLI help -i, --implementation=implementation  the name for the implementation

 DESCRIPTION
-  Package the specified KO into a ZIP file, ready for depositing into a KGrid Library or deploying to a KGrid Activator
+  Package the specified KO into a ZIP file, ready for depositing into a KGrid Library or deploying to a KGrid Activator.
 ```

 _See code: [src\commands\package.js](https://github.com/kgrid/kgrid-cli/blob/v0.0.9/src\commands\package.js)_